Crazy Animal Lover

-On one occasion when I was meant to be walking Purdy II, instead I was multitasking, as teenagers do.
+On one occasion when I was meant to be walking Purdy II, I was multitasking, as teenagers do.
 I had my dog's extender lead in one hand and my mobile phone in the other, then all of a sudden I was only holding my mobile phone.
 My dog had taken off with the extender lead crashing behind him along the concrete path, poor things must have thought it was being chased by something very scary indeed.
 I genuinely thought I was never going to see my dog again, but thankfully found him waiting for me on my doorstep.
-I'd say he looked very pale indeed - if he wasn't already a pure white toy poodle.
+I'd say he looked very small and pale indeed - if he wasn't already a pure white toy poodle.

 Purdy II had barely reached 6 months before my mother decided to get married, and I found myself having to search for pet friendly landlords so that I could leave home.
 The dog ended up going back to the breeder.
 I was very upset with myself, and had nightmares for years about losing him in the house somewhere.

 Plagued with guilt

 I vowed that when I was an adult I would be a dog owner again, because I was a genuine animal lover after all, and having a dog had always been my dream.
-I vowed to myself though that I would do everything properly the next time round, and be a GREAT dog owner.
+I vowed to myself that I would do everything properly the next time round, and be a GREAT dog owner.

-So with Juniper I was obsessed with research.
-I spent months researching dog breeds to make sure I got the right dog for my lifestyle.
+So with Juniper I became research obsessed.
+Prior to choosing a puppy I spent months researching dog breeds to make sure I got the right dog for my lifestyle.
 I spent hours watching training videos on Youtube.
 The first thing I did when I brought Juniper home was enrol her onto a course of puppy socialisation classes.
 I was absolutely terrified of being a bad dog owner.